-Comment: Effective Fall 2019 HOST 170 has been approved for use as an elective for the Associate in Arts degree in Liberal Arts and the various AA Liberal Arts concentrations, as well as the Associate in Arts degree in Hawaiian Studies.
+Comment: HOST 171 is offered in the Fall and Spring semesters only.
+Effective Fall 2019 HOST 170 has been approved for use as an elective for the Associate in Arts degree in Liberal Arts and the various AA Liberal Arts concentrations, as well as the Associate in Arts degree in Hawaiian Studies.